ncyxie/Notepad-DOT/README.md

 **Note: I suspend this application updates for while.
 I want to improve my skills in C++, so I will do less C# programming.**

+**Another Note: Do not worry, I will be back on development soon.**

 ## Introduction

 **Notepad DOT** is an open source, lightweight and customisable text editor.